 Rio Linda Truck Accident Lawyer

 After experiencing a decrease in population in 2010 to 10,466 residents, Rio Linda is on the move again as a popular place to live.
 The 2019 population increased to 15,053 as people recognized this census-designated area as an enjoyable, convenient place to live with its rural atmosphere and easy-going way of life.
-It has been touted for its nearness to Sacramento and is close to many highways, which makes it easier to navigate while enjoying what the area has to offer.
-From Interstate 80 to State Route 99 and 240 as well as Interstate 5, living in Rio Linda provides access to everywhere in the county.
+It has been touted for its nearness to Sacramento and is close to many highways, making navigating easier while enjoying what the area offers.
+From Interstate 80 to State Route 99 and 240 and Interstate 5, living in Rio Linda provides access to everywhere in the county.

-Because it is a suburban area of Sacramento, many residents of Rio Linda make the commute into the city to work.
+Because it is a suburban area of Sacramento, many Rio Linda residents commute into the city to work.
 Increased congestion along Interstate 80 and State Route 99 makes it more difficult for commuters and those driving through on business or vacation.
-In 2019, traffic along Interstate 80 was estimated to be an astounding 160,000 vehicles each day.
-Many of those vehicles are big rigs and other commercial trucks making deliveries to businesses and homes in Rio Linda.Why Collisions With Big Rigs Are so Dangerous
+In 2019, traffic along Interstate 80 was estimated to be 160,000 vehicles daily.
+Many of those vehicles are big rigs and other commercial trucks making deliveries to businesses and homes in Rio Linda.Why Collisions With Big Rigs Are So Dangerous

-More vehicles and congestion naturally leads to increased traffic accidents.
-Because big rigs and other commercial vehicles use these routes to travel between southern and northern California, it increases the risk.
+More vehicles and congestion naturally lead to increased traffic accidents.
+The risk increases because big rigs and other commercial vehicles use these routes to travel between southern and northern California.
 While any collision with another vehicle can result in injuries, a crash involving a big rig is much more dangerous.
 A fully loaded tractor-trailer can weigh up to 80,000 pounds, while the average mid-size passenger car weighs under 4,000.
-It’s easy to see that an accident with a big rig can be devastating to those riding in a smaller vehicle, and they are often the fault of the truck driver.Recovering Damages After an Accident With a Big Truck
+It’s easy to see that an accident with a big rig can devastate those riding in a smaller vehicle, and they are often the truck driver's fault.Recovering Damages After an Accident With a Big Truck

 When you or your family member has been injured by a negligent truck driver, we may be able to help you obtain the compensation you deserve.
-My law office has assisted numerous clients over the years and offers quality service and representation.Negligent Actions by Truck Drivers
+My law office has assisted numerous clients and offers quality service and representation.Negligent Actions by Truck Drivers

-Around half a million accidents occur each year that involve tractor-trailers, resulting in a severe injury or death every 15 minutes.
-Some reasons these accidents occur are due to the nature of a big rig.
+Around half a million accidents involving tractor-trailers occur each year, resulting in a severe injury or death every 15 minutes.
+These accidents occur due to the nature of a big rig.
 These include:

-- Big rigs have three separate sets of brakes.
-Using the wrong one to stop can result in a jackknife accident or a rollover.
+- Big rigs have three brakes, and using the wrong one to stop can result in a jackknife accident or a rollover.

 - Inexperienced drivers get hired.
-There is a severe shortage of experienced truck drivers around the country, which can cause a company to hire a driver with little experience, leading to an accident.
+A severe shortage of experienced truck drivers around the country can cause a company to hire a driver with little experience, leading to an accident.